 TJ Rooster was hatched on the farm.
 His daddy was a silky rooster called Mr. Tweet.
 His momma hen was likely an Ameraucana hen who is not here anymore.
 TJ had to take over the reins as flock protector when a fox broke into the chicken run one day and Mr. Tweet did not survive the attack.
 TJ is a good rooster, and has back up from King and Little Roo.
 The three of them have worked out some way to get along with the flock of hens in the red coop and run.

 The Sheep appear in the drawings quite a few times, although no specific sheep is named.
 It would have been hard to single out one of these characters, plus we also have a herd of goats.
 So The Sheep represent the barnyard fiber growers on the farm.
 I do think that Joey and Ike might actually be a future story line though.

 And then there’s me, the Farmer, along with our buddy, Chief the farm dog.
 A bit of a tribute to our buddy who worked hard on the farm, keeping the animals safe from many fox and raccoon predators.
 I never expected to see myself in illustrations but here I am.
 Farmer does her best to solve the mystery, and not let on that she knows about the secret gifts.

 There you have it.
 The behind the scenes look at the story behind the story, Margarita and the Beautiful Gifts.

 If you get a chance to read Margarita and the Beautiful Gifts to your children, or enjoy the story for yourself, please consider leaving a review on Amazon.
 Under the listing is a spot to click to get to the review screen.
 I would love to know what you think.
-Currently the book is available in soft cover, with a release of a hardcover version in January of 2017.
+The book is available now in both Hardcover and Softcover!